Estecka/mc-invariable-paintings/README.md

 ### Environment:
 Core functionalities are **fully server-side**.

-**Client-side is strictly optional,** containing only minor cosmetic and QoL changes.
+**Client-side is strictly optional,** containing only minor cosmetic changes to the tooltip.
 Vanilla clients only need a **[resource pack](https://modrinth.com/resourcepack/invarpaint-cit)** for CITs to work.

 ### Optional dependencies:
-- [Server-side] **[Patched](https://modrinth.com/mod/patched)** is needed in order to **add paintings to loot tables**, without completely overwritting them.
+- [Server-side] **[Patched](https://modrinth.com/mod/patched)** is needed in order to **add paintings to loot tables** without completely overwritting them.
+Without it, paintings will only be available via trading.
-- [Client-side] **[Variants-CIT](https://modrinth.com/mod/variants-cit)** is an alternative to the server-sided `item_model` component.
+- [Client-side] **[Variants-CIT](https://modrinth.com/mod/variants-cit)** is an alternative to vanilla CIT system.
 This mod is not required at all for painting CITs to work, but **it is helpful when working with modded paintings**: it uses a resource format that is less redundant than vanilla, and it handles missing models more gracefully.

 ## Obtaining paintings
+The built-in data packs contain several tags at `/data/invarpaint/tags/painting_variant/exclusive*.json`, which dictate where each variant can be found.
+Variants that are absent from the global exclusive tag can be found everywhere.

 ### Trading
 Filled paintings can be bought from **Master Shepherds** and **Wandering Traders**.
 Shepherds no longer sell variantless paintings, but will now require one in their pricing.